pwelke/SeminarLearningTheory/s06_AProofForThm7.2.md

 ---
-title: "Proof of Theorem 7.2"
+title: "Chapter 7: Alternative Proof of Theorem 7.2"
 ---

 ## A Proof Proposal for Theorem 7.2